Exploring the Digital Operational Resilience Act (DORA) – How Financial Risk and ICT Risk Have Become One

 The following fall within the scope of the European regulation DORA (Article 2 paragraph 1 DORA):

-a) CRR credit institutions, b) payment institutions, c) account information service provider, d) electronic money institutions, e) investment firms,
+a) CRR credit institutions, b) payment institutions, c) account information service providers, d) electronic money institutions, e) investment firms,

 f) providers of crypto-assets authorized under the Regulation of the European Parliament and of the Council on markets in crypto-assets (MiCAR) and issuers of asset-referenced tokens,